OmarMAttia7/storefront-deployment/docs/PIPELINE.md

 - Build the application
 - Deploy the application

-The difference between the jobs is that no tests are run in the deploy job and it needs the test and build job to run first
+The difference between the test & build and deploy job is that no tests are run in the deploy job and it needs the test & build job to run first

 ![Diagram](../pipeline-diagram.png)